communication

 • “We are headhunters for ‘techies’ or technically savvy people.”

-• “Our company specializes in graphic design & visual business communications such as logos, flyers, postcards & other image setting marketing pieces.”
+• “Our company specializes in graphic design and visual business communications such as logos, flyers, postcards and other image setting marketing pieces.”

 • “We're marketing consultants that magically make your business grow!”